sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 #### How it works
 The authentication and authorization module runs in the same sandbox as your application code.
 When it's enabled, every incoming HTTP request passes through it before being handled by your application code.
 This module handles several things for your app:
 - Authenticates users with the specified provider
-- validates, stores, and refreshes tokens
+- Validates, stores, and refreshes tokens
 - Manages the authenticated session
 - Injects identity information into request headers The module runs separately from your application code and is configured using app settings.
 No SDKs, specific languages, or changes to your application code are required.